saraabdollahi/EventExplorer/README.md

 * #### Data folder

       The data folder contains example datasets that can be used to run the scripts in this repository.

+## 🔑 API Keys Required

+Two scripts in this repository require API keys for execution:

+1. **component_generation.py** – Requires an **OpenAI API key** for generating descriptive components using ChatGPT.
+   - Define OpenAI API key  directly in the script where needed

+2. **bing_api_search.py** – Requires a **Bing Search API key** to retrieve search results from Bing.
+   - Specify this key inside the script.

+Make sure you **replace `"your-api-key-here"` with your actual API keys** before running these scripts.